-Process Improvement 3 credits
+Process Improvement

 Leading and sustaining effective change efforts is a primary responsibility of leaders.
 This course will provide students with the tools and techniques of leading continuous quality improvement (CQI) of clinical and organizational efforts within a facility.
-An emphasis on how to develop the processes of in-depth investigation of various areas of internal operations will be presented.
+An emphasis on how to develop the processes of indepth investigation of various areas of internal operations will be presented.
 Specific focus will be on skill development associated with selecting and implementing various CQI tools.
-Students will demonstrate correct usage on a specific organizational change effort within a health care organization.
-Prerequisite: HIMS 1020 WITH MIN.
+Prerequisite: HIMS 1025 WITH MIN.
 GRADE OF C AND HIMS 1120 WITH MIN.
 GRADE OF C AND HIMS 2000 WITH MIN.
 GRADE OF C (45/0/0/0)